 1. Less Pain

 Sitting for hours on end can be quite tough on your back.
 When focusing on your work, you will naturally slouch.
-The problem is made even worse because tailors need more precision for their work, so your posture will get even worse when you’re dealing with small details like getting your thread through the needle eye, embroidering, or sewing small pieces like pearls and other decoration in.
+The problem is made even worse because tailors need more precision for their work, so your posture will get even worse when you’re dealing with small details like getting your thread through the needle eye, embroidering (which you can see from our embroidery sewing machine reviews), or sewing small pieces like pearls and other decoration in.

 The back pain that appears due to slouching while sitting can be episodic or chronic.
 Sometimes, your back will simply start hurting when you sit for too long in an uncomfortable position.
 However, after a couple of years of episodic pain, you may end up with a bigger problem – chronic back pain that appears even when you’re sitting straight, and even when you’re standing and walking as well.

 Sitting straight, with a good sewing chair to support your good habit, will prevent both episodic and chronic back pain.

 Apart from pain, bad posture while sitting, especially if you sit for prolonged periods, can also result in other health problems too.
 Some even go as far as to say that sitting is the new smoking.
 Hip joint issues, gluteal and leg muscle deterioration, varicose veins, and back issues like intervertebral disc disease, spine abnormalities, and so much more can all appear due to sitting for long periods.

 A good chair you can use while sewing will help keep your body in a good posture, minimizing the issues that appear because of sitting too much.
 Combine that with sufficient activity and moving your body (even if you’re elderly!) can do wonders for your health, energy levels, and overall wellbeing.